Quick Answer

 +

 Yes.
 ChatGPT recommends specific practices when asked for therapist suggestions.
-It reads your website, Google reviews, and directory listings.
-Therapists with well-structured websites and consistent online presence are the ones getting recommended.
-It does not read your Psychology Today profile.
+It reads your website and directory listings, and it favors therapists with well-structured websites and consistent online presence.
+It does not rely on your Psychology Today profile alone.

 What should I do instead of relying on Psychology Today?